Yoga is more than just postures…it’s a whole approach to life.

 Spiritual stories that convey the deeper meanings behind the concepts

-The oracle set will help guide you from within as the study of yoga teachings becomes a journey uniquely your own.
-Following this urban immersion, the oracle will continue to guide and connect you with the insights and knowledge you experienced over the weekend.
+Following this urban immersion, the practice deck will continue to guide and connect you with the insights and knowledge you experienced over the weekend.

-a pre-release of this 8 limbs deck is only available for students in the course
+a copy of the deck is included for students in the course

 Discover the 8 limbs